Localization of light in three dimensions: a mobility edge in the imaginary axis in non-Hermitian Hamiltonians

-0.1 cm {\em Localization Transition: critical disorder.--} A striking illustration of the existence of localized states is given in Fig.~{\ref{fig:Fig1}}, where we represent a typical localized subradiant eigenstate.
-The upper panel shows a 3D representation of the eigenstates, while the lower panel show the projection of $|\psi(r)|^2$ on the $x-y$ plane~\cite{sp}.
-The addition of sufficient diagonal disorder, on top of the positional disorder, allows to obtain localized states, even in the dilute limit, where the Ioffe-Regel criterion (in absence of diagonal disorder) for localization ($k l=2\pi^2/\rho\lambda^3\approx4>1$ for the parameters of Fig.~\ref{fig:Fig1}) is not fulfilled.
-We observe that the localized peak, shown in Fig.~\ref{fig:Fig1} b, come hand in hand with an extended tail, in agreement with Ref.s~\cite{Celardo13a, Celardo13b}.
-The presence of an extended tail can strongly affect transport properties, for instance suppressing the exponential decay of transmission with the system size.
-Here we focus on the stucture of the eigenmodes, leaving the analysis of the transport properties of subradiant localized states for a future work.
+\paragraph{Localized Subradiant States.} A striking illustration of the existence of localized states is given in Fig.~{\ref{fig:Fig1}}, where we represent a typical localized subradiant eigenstate for the scalar model.
+The upper panel of Fig.~{\ref{fig:Fig1}} shows a 3D representation of a typical localized eigenstate, while the lower panel of Fig.~{\ref{fig:Fig1}} shows the projection of the squared wavefunction $|\psi(r)|^2$ on the $x-y$ plane.
+While for zero diagonal disorder the vast majority of the states, which can be both superradiant or subradiant, are fully delocalized~\cite{sp} for the spatial density considered, adding sufficient diagonal disorder leads to localization of the longer-lived subradiant states.
+We observe that the localized peak, shown in the lower panel of Fig.~\ref{fig:Fig1}, comes hand in hand with an extended tail, thus exhibiting a hybrid character, in agreement with Refs.~\cite{Celardo16,Celardo13a,Celardo13b}.
+We note that the presence of such extended tails might strongly affect transport properties~\cite{chavez2021disorder}, for instance suppressing the exponential decay of transmission with the system size.
+Here we focus on the structure of the eigenmodes, leaving the analysis of the transport properties of subradiant localized states for a future work.